Adamas One Corp. to Present at the Planet MicroCap Showcase: VEGAS 2023

-/EIN News/ -- SCOTTSDALE, Ariz., April 17, 2023 (GLOBE NEWSWIRE) -- Adamas One Corp.
-(Nasdaq: JEWL) (“Adamas One,” “Adamas” or the “Company”), The Original Lab-Grown Diamond Company™, a high-tech company that leverages proprietary technology to produce high-quality, single-crystal, Lab-Grown Diamonds for jewelry and diamond materials for industrial uses, announces today that CEO Jay Grdina will present a corporate overview at the Planet MicroCap Showcase: VEGAS 2023.
-The conference is being held on April 25 – 27, 2023 at the Horseshoe Hotel & Casino (formerly Bally’s) in Las Vegas, NV.
+SCOTTSDALE, Ariz., April 17, 2023 (GLOBE NEWSWIRE) -- Adamas One Corp.
+JEWL ("Adamas One," "Adamas" or the "Company"), The Original Lab-Grown Diamond Company™, a high-tech company that leverages proprietary technology to produce high-quality, single-crystal, Lab-Grown Diamonds for jewelry and diamond materials for industrial uses, announces today that CEO Jay Grdina will present a corporate overview at the Planet MicroCap Showcase: VEGAS 2023.
+The conference is being held on April 25 – 27, 2023 at the Horseshoe Hotel & Casino (formerly Bally's) in Las Vegas, NV.

 Mr. Grdina will be available for one-on-one meetings at the conference venue.
 To request a meeting and to register for the conference, click here: https://planetmicrocapshowcase.com/signup